Walkthrough: Use Group Policy to configure Windows Update for Business

 I want to receive pre-release versions of the next feature update

-Ensure that you are enrolled in the Windows Insider Program for Business.
-This is a completely free program available to commercial customers to aid them in their validation of feature updates before they are released.
-Joining the program enables you to receive updates prior to their release as well as receive emails and content related to what is coming in the next updates.
+Ensure that you're enrolled in the Windows Insider Program for Business.
+This is a free program available to commercial customers to aid them in their validation of feature updates before they're released.
+Joining the program enables you to receive updates prior to their release and receive emails and content related to what is coming in the next updates.

 Use Group Policy Management Console to go to: Computer Configuration > Administrative Templates > Windows Components > Windows Update > Windows Update for Business > Manage preview builds and set the policy to Enable preview builds for any of test devices you want to install pre-release builds.